 Like numerous other affairs, Japan hosts a unique approach to resume writing than what other nations follow.

-Most of the hiring in Japan are carried in two major seasons – the late summer and the early spring.
+Most of the hiring in Japan is carried in two major seasons – the late summer and the early spring.

 Therefore, if you are planning to become a part of Japan’s work culture, then you must now start working on your resume.

-If you are confident about your kanji skills then you may consider filling your resume out by your hand.
+If you are confident about your kanji skills then you may consider filing your resume out by your hand.

 But, if you consider that your kanji skills are not up to the mark, then there are few websites, which allow you to fill in your information and get a print for it.